 We need more MWD data from daily drilling activities in the field, as well as any relevant additional testing results (SPT, grain size distribution, RQD, strength, etc.).
-The NHDOT is currently purchasing a new drill rig which will have the MWD and torque sensors installed for future testing next year.
+We would like to be more involved in the planning of the drilling programs that are undertaken by the NHDOT so that we can make suggestions in terms of data acquisition needed for the analysis of the MWD data.
+This will allow us to develop analysis tools for the NHDOT to generate more complete and accurate profiling of boreholes in soils and in rock.
+We also understand that the NHDOT is currently considering purchasing a new drill rig which will have the MWD and torque sensors installed for future testing next year.
 CME is working on designing a torque sensor which we will use for our system to measure torque continuously and wirelessly.